greenfirn/Docker-Events/README.md

--- Docker Events watcher - start/stop mining when idle job active Clore/Octaspace --
+-- Docker Events watcher - start/stop mining when idle job active Clore / Octaspace --

 - if you dont use %CPU_THREADS% in your .conf then auto cpu threads/affinity will not get added to the final cmd